+Section 3.
+By mutual agreement between the Employer, the Union and the Supervisor involved, compensatory time at the appropriate rate may be granted in lieu of premium overtime pay.
+Such compensatory time is to be granted within the 120 calendar day period succeeding the date on which the overtime is worked.
+If a written request is received prior to or within 45 days after the date on which the overtime is worked, the compensatory time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the Supervisor.
+If the Employer does not schedule the compensatory time in accordance with the Supervisor's request, or at some other time mutually agreed to, prior to the completion of the 120 calendar day period succeeding the date on which the overtime is worked, the Supervisor shall be compensated at the appropriate rate of pay in lieu of paid time off.
+The parties will meet and discuss during the life of this Memorandum of Understanding to attempt to develop a side letter addressing scheduling and usage of earned compensatory time.

 Section 4.
-By mutual agreement between the Employer, the Union and the employee involved, compensatory time at the appropriate rate may be granted in lieu of premium overtime pay.
-Such compensatory time is to be granted within the 120 calendar day period succeeding the date on which the overtime is worked.
-If a written request is received prior to or within 45 days after the date on which the overtime is worked, the compensatory time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the employee.
-If the Employer does not schedule the compensatory time in accordance with the employee's request, or at some other time mutually agreed to, prior to the completion of the 120 calendar day period succeeding the date on which the overtime is worked, the employee shall be compensated at the appropriate rate of pay in lieu of paid time off.

-- Section 5.
 Payment for overtime is to be made the pay day of the first pay period following the pay period in which the overtime is worked, or as soon as systematically possible thereafter.
-For the purpose of this Section, and in the determination of this time, pay periods will be considered as after-the-fact. - Section 6.
+For the purpose of this Section, and in the determination of this time, pay periods will be considered as after-the-fact

+Section 5.
 There shall be no duplication or pyramiding of any premium pay provided for under the provisions of this Memorandum for the same hours worked.
-Time worked on holidays during an employee's regular shift shall not be excluded from hours worked for the purpose of determining eligibility for overtime pay under Section 1 of this Recommendation. - Section 7.
-When permanent full-time employees who normally perform a certain type of work within a seniority unit are on furlough, the Employer will not schedule other employees within the seniority unit to perform the same type of work on an overtime basis where such furloughed employees have the skill and experience to perform such work if the overtime involves full shifts and is expected to extend on a regular basis, for a period of four or more weeks. - Section 8.
+Time worked on holidays during a Supervisor's regular shift shall not be excluded from hours worked for the purpose of determining eligibility for overtime pay under Section 1 of this Recommendation.

+Section 6.
+When permanent full-time Supervisors who normally perform a certain type of work within a seniority unit are on furlough, the Employer will not schedule other Supervisors within the seniority unit to perform the same type of work on an overtime basis where such furloughed Supervisors have the skill and experience to perform such work if the overtime involves full shifts and is expected to extend on a regular basis, for a period of four or more weeks.

+Section 7.
 Effective as soon as practically and legally possible, the Commonwealth will adopt a tax-qualified Leave Payout Plan.
-All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
-Amounts in excess of the maximum allowable amount will be paid to the employee in cash.
+All Supervisors who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the Supervisor's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the Supervisor in cash.
+Amounts in excess of the maximum allowable amount will be paid to the Supervisor in cash.